Hurricane Eta exploded before hitting Nicaragua, but we may never know how strong it was

 “There is no beating data collected in the storm,” said Matt Sitkowski, science editor in chief at The Weather Channel, via email.
 “The Air Force and NOAA hurricane hunters are a tremendous asset to the nation’s hurricane warning program.
 Their data collection efforts are essential to good forecasts and help lead to better warnings for the public.”

 Computer model guidance relies heavily on observations from inside storms.
 NOAA’s planes, for example, feed data from their powerful Doppler radar directly into computer models used to predict the storm’s path and intensity.
-While models Monday struggled to simulate Eta’s long-term prospects, they came into closer agreement Tuesday following the Hurricane Hunters’ flight.
+While models Monday struggled to simulate Eta’s long-term prospects, they came into closer agreement Tuesday following the hurricane hunters’ flight.

 If the forecast were more uncertain, repeated failed reconnaissance missions could have had greater forecast implications, which is especially problematic when a storm is threatening a heavily populated area.